notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2044] **NPPM_CREATESCINTILLAHANDLE**
-*A plugin can create a Scintilla for its usage by sending this message to Notepad++.
+*A plugin can create a Scintilla for its usage by sending this message to Notepad++.*
-The handle should be destroyed by NPPM_DESTROYSCINTILLAHANDLE message while exit the plugin.*

 **Parameters**: